0xMiden/miden-client/docs/typedoc/web-client/classes/OutputNotes.md

 # Class: OutputNotes

-Collection of notes created by a transaction.
+Contains a list of output notes of a transaction.
+The list can be empty if the transaction does not produce any notes.

 ## Methods